pengshm/Capstone-final/README.md

 We selected the model (GradientBoostingRegressor) that minimized **typical dollar error (RMSE)**.

-### Findings

-## Key findings

--sqft_living and location are the strongest drivers of home prices in California.
--Models that can learn nonlinear relationships (Random Forest / Gradient Boosting) generally outperform simpler linear regression models.
--On average, the best model predicts house values within approximately tens of thousands of dollars, with larger errors occurring for very expensive homes.

-## Business interpretation

--The model is useful for estimating typical house prices across California regions.

--However, it is less reliable for extremely high-priced neighborhoods, where prices may depend on additional factors not captured in the dataset.

 ## Suggested next steps
 1. **Try log-transforming the target** (price) to reduce skew and improve stability, then transform predictions back.